abarbarapeslo/Hackaton-Transpetro/docs/entendimento_problema/mapeamento_problema.md

 ---
 sidebar_position: 1
-title: Problem Mapping
+title: Mapeamento do Problema
 ---

-## Sector Contextualization
+## Contextualização

 &emsp;The **Brazilian agricultural credit** operates in a paradox of high relevance: the agribusiness sector is a national economic engine, but its financing system is marked by **inequality**.
 The market is dominated by slow and bureaucratic processes that exclude the **Small and Medium Rural Producer (PME)**.
 The relevance of the theme is crucial, as, despite family farmers representing **77% of rural establishments**, they access **less than 15% of formal credit**.

 ---
-## Key Pains and Challenges Identified
+## Principais Dores e Desafios Identificados

 &emsp;The problems critically affect both those who need capital (the Farmer) and those who provide it (the Investor).